DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc D - St. Andral's Feast.md

 Milivoj denies any knowledge of the bones or their theft if asked about them outright.
 However, he claims to have seen a cloaked figure watching the church two days ago from an alleyway.
 (The description of the cloaked figure coincidentally matches the appearance of Ernst Larnak, Fiona's spy, though Milivoj doesn't know Ernst or the nature of his employment.)
 A successful DC 10 Wisdom (Insight) check reveals that he is speaking slightly too quickly.

 If the players accuse Milivoj of stealing the bones and succeed on a DC 15 Charisma (Intimidation) check, Milivoj admits to stealing them, as described in <span class="citation">Bones of St. Andral (p.
 97)</span>.
-Players who confront Milivoj with evidence from the crypt or Yeska's confession automatically succeed.
-Milivoj can't take the players to the coffin maker's shop himself, but notes that Father Petrovich can lead them there.
+Players who confront Milivoj with evidence from the crypt automatically succeed.
+Milivoj can't take the players to the coffin maker's shop himself, but notes that Father Lucian can lead them there.

 If asked his motive for stealing the bones, Milivoj shares the reasons described in <span class="citation">Bones of St. Andral (p.
 97)</span>.
 He can also share that, after his father—a former Vallakian guard—was  wounded in a recent wolf attack, both of his parents began regularly purchasing dream pastries from the peddler Morgantha outside of the gates.
 With both parents addicted to Morgantha's wares, Milivoj sees himself as his siblings' sole means of avoiding total poverty.
 (If asked, Milivoj can provide a basic description of the effects of dream pastries, as described in <span class="citation">Dream Pastries (p.
 125)</span>.)